 In the manufacturing industry, overall equipment effectiveness (OEE) is one of the most important maintenance-related metrics you can track for you company.

-Overall equipment effectiveness provides one of the quickest ways to assess operational efficiency.
+OEE provides one of the quickest ways to assess operational efficiency.
 It can also help you pinpoint performance issues.
 If a particular machine has a high rate of downtime, you likely have a maintenance issue, a part that needs to be replaced, or operator error.
-Surprisingly, many companies fail to track this key performance indicator.
+Surprisingly, many companies fail to track this important key performance indicator (KPI).

-Overall equipment effectiveness is the percentage of time your equipment is actually productive and generating revenue for your company.
-It takes into account your equipment's availability, performance, and quality.
+The basic definition of OEE is the percentage of time your equipment is actually productive and generating revenue for your company.

 How to calculate overall equipment effectiveness